marekhoeven/VANO/README.md

 5. In the right-top corner toggle 'Developer mode'
 6. In the left-top corner click 'Load unpacked'
 7. Select the **dist**-folder inside your unzipped folder
-8. Vano is now installed locally and can be used together with [deeplinks](https://marekhoeven.github.io/deeplink/).
+8. Vano is now installed locally (don't remove the unzipped folder, otherwise the extension won't run anymore) and can be used together with [deeplinks](https://marekhoeven.github.io/deeplink/).

 **:warning: WARNING: Please save your seed somewhere safe!
 If you uninstall/remove the extension, your imported seed is gone and has to be imported again**